RConsortium/censusguide/README.md

 # <span style="color: red">DRAFT</span>
-## Written by Ari Lamstein and Logan Powell, October 2018
+## Written by Ari Lamstein and Logan Powell
 ### Sponsored by the R Consortium as part of the R Consortium Census Working Group

 The U.S. Census Bureau is the premier source of data about America's people, places and economy.
 This makes the Bureau a natural source of information for data analysts.
 R programmers who start working with Census Data, however, often run into two problems: